mgenware/go-triton/README.md

 }
 ```

-Let's say our localized strings files are defined like this:
+Let's say our localized strings files are defined as follows:

 `en.json`: